A Message to NPSIA Applicants Regarding COVID-19

 Like you and the university you currently attend, Carleton University and NPSIA have had to quickly adapt to the situation created by COVID-19.
 We have modified our course delivery, as well as exam and grading procedures for this semester.
 Some professors and programs have moved to a Pass/Fail system, and all Carleton (and NPSIA) students will have the option of requesting a Pass/Fail mark instead of a letter grade for those classes that maintain standard grading.

 We will make the same accommodations for students who will join the program in September, and for those who intend to apply for 2021-2022.
 Specifically, marks for the Winter semester will be assessed in a compassionate manner.
-Except in the case of failure, admission offers will not be withdrawn for students who complete their undergraduate program with simple PASS grades.
+Except in the case of failure, admission offers will not be withdrawn for students who complete their graduate program with simple PASS grades.

 For next year (and 2022) applicants, our GPA calculation for the last two years–a key metric in our selection process–will take into account the disruption that is taking place this semester and, if need be, next Fall’s semester too.
 For instance, our admission assessment will not penalize students who get PASS grades as a result of COVID-19.
 Reference letters that speak to academic performance will also play a role in admission consideration.